-In this series, I share my thoughts about why and how people of color are included in advertising aimed primarily at whites.
-See the first in the series here.
-In this, part two of the series, I offer examples of the inclusion of people of color in ads to invoke (literally) the idea of “color,” “flavor,” or “personality.”
-Consider:
+In this series, I share some ideas about why and how people of color are included in advertising aimed primarily at whites.
+This post is about the inclusion of people of color in ads to invoke the idea of “color,” “flavor,” or “personality.”

-NEW (Sept. ’10)!
-Holly F. and Lafin T.J. sent in three Life cereal box cover.
+Holly F. and Lafin T.J. sent in three Life cereal box covers.
 Notice that “regular” Life has white people on the cover, while cinnamon and maple and brown sugar flavors have people of color on their covers:

-In this pro-diversity ad, the idea of “spice” is literally used to represent diversity (via MultiCultClassics).
-Just a bit misguided too: Just a teaspoon or less of color, please.
-We wouldn’t want the “spice” to overwhelm the dish.
+In this pro-diversity ad, spice is literally used to represent diversity (via MultiCultClassics).
+(Just a bit misguided too: Just a teaspoon or less of color, please.)

 This ad for Samba Colore by Swatch also uses a model of color: